Coca-Cola Scholars Foundation Scholar Coaching Initiative

 The program’s alumni have achieved leadership positions in business, government, nonprofits, academia, and the arts.
 It counts among its alumni members of the U.S. House and Senate, hundreds of entrepreneurs and C-suite executives, academic and nonprofit leaders, and internationally recognized artists and writers.

-In 2016, the Foundation partnered with the Center for Creative Leadership (CCL®) to create the Scholar Coaching Initiative.
+In 2016, the Foundation partnered with us to create the Scholar Coaching Initiative.
 Foundation leaders envisioned the initiative as a way to:

-- Build on the Scholars’ leadership development during the Leadership Development Institute that takes place over the annual Scholars Weekend event.
+- Build on the Scholars’ leadership development during the Leadership Development Institute that takes place over the annual Scholars Weekend event, and

 - Deepen the knowledge and application of CCSF’s 4 pillars — the values of self-awareness, empathy, vision, and inspiration.